wq/django-data-wizard/README.md

 ### Identifier Admin
 #### `GET /admin/data_wizard/identifer/`

-As of version 1.1.0, Django Data Wizard identifier mappings can be viewed and edited via the Django Admin.
+Django Data Wizard identifier mappings can be viewed and edited via the Django Admin.
 Runs can also be viewed through the admin - though the Run List above will generally be more useful.

 <br>